consigliere/LogDB/README.md

 ```

 ## Fire events using default config example
-Event should be wrapped in an configuration variable array, example of firing events using default package config.
+Event should be wrapped in an configuration array, example of firing events using default package config.

 ### Emergency
 ```php